 Because all rest areas are open 24 hours a day, 7 days a week, you are entirely within your rights to arrive at night and stay there for as long as the law allows.
 In most cases, this means being able to remain there until the following morning.

 This effectively permits “overnight parking”.
-However a handful of states have placed short time limits on parking at rest area, as little as two to three hours.
+However a handful of states have placed short time limits on parking at rest areas, as little as two to three hours.
 This could force most people from being able to get enough sleep.
-It’s still unheard of for law enforcement to kick someone out who is too sleepy to continue driving.
-As long as you are there trying to sleep, it’s highly unlikely you’ll be asked to leave.
+It’s still unheard of for law enforcement to force someone to continue driving while drowsy.
+As long as you can demonstrate that you are trying to sleep, it’s highly unlikely you’ll be asked to leave.

 Where you will run into trouble with the law is if you remain at a rest area far too long, or are spending too much time having fun.